top of page

 Photo Credit: Contains modified Copernicus Sentinel data 2018, CC BY-SA 3.0 IGO <https://creativecommons.org/licenses/by-sa/3.0/igo/deed.en>, via Wikimedia Commons

-Equipped with Plunge Waterwear’s UPF 50+ dive suits, divers can enjoy maximum flexibility when kneeling over transplant frames, plus UPF protection during long days on deck.
+Equipped with Plunge Waterwear’s UPF 50+ dive suits, divers can enjoy maximum flexibility when kneeling over transplant frames.
+The suits also provide UPF protection during long days on deck.

 A Regulatory Setback: Rice’s Whale Protections Delayed

 Not all news is cause for celebration.
-This week, the U.S. government agreed to delay a critical rule protecting the endangered Rice’s whale in the Gulf of Mexico—pushing back finalization from July 15 2025 to July 15 2027 Reuters.
+This week, the U.S. government agreed to delay a critical rule protecting the endangered Rice’s whale in the Gulf of Mexico.
+The finalization has been pushed back from July 15, 2025, to July 15, 2027 Reuters.
 With fewer than 100 individuals remaining, heightened ship noise, oil exploration, and entanglement risk demand urgent action.

-• Field gear: Plunge dive skins are ideal for researchers conducting visual and acoustic surveys, offering UV defense and lightweight warmth during overnight watch shifts.
+Plunge dive skins are ideal for researchers conducting visual and acoustic surveys.
+They offer UV defense and lightweight warmth during overnight watch shifts.

 Rice's whale - Plunge Waterwear UPF 50+ Dive Suits